How to watch the 90th Academy Awards

 Academy Award nominees 2018

 "The Shape of Water" leads the 2018 Oscar nominations list with 13.
-Get the full list of 2018 Oscar nominations.
-Here are some of the most closely-watched categories:
+Here are some of the most closely-watched categories.
+But you can get the full list of 2018 Oscar nominations here.

 Best Picture